-- Committed fund balance amounts that can only be used for specific purposes determined by formal action of the District's highest level of decision-making authority (the Board of Trustees) and that remain binding unless removed in the same manner.
-The underlying action that imposed the limitation needs to occur no later than the close of the reporting period. - Assigned fund balance amounts that are constrained by the District's intent to be used for specific purposes.
+- Non-spendable amounts that cannot be spent because they are either (a) not spendable in form or (b) legally or contractually required to be maintained intact. - Restricted amounts with constraints placed on their use that are either (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation. - Committed amounts that can only be used for specific purposes determined by formal action of the District's highest level of decision-making authority (the Board of Trustees) and that remain binding unless removed in the same manner.
+The underlying action that imposed the limitation needs to occur no later than the close of the reporting period. - Assigned amounts that are constrained by the District's intent to be used for specific purposes.
 The intent can be established at either the highest level of decision-making, or by a body or an official designated for that purpose.
-This is also the classification for residual funds in the District's special revenue funds. - Unassigned fund balance the residual classification for the District's general fund that includes amounts not contained in the other classifications.
+This is also the classification for residual funds in the District's special revenue funds. - Unassigned the residual classification for the District's general fund that includes amounts not contained in the other classifications.
 In other funds, the unassigned classification is used only if expenditures incurred for specific purposes exceed the amounts restricted, committed, or assigned to those purposes.